San Jose, New Mexico

 San Jose, New Mexico Plaza area, courtesy of Google Maps.

-Of several settlements made on the San Miguel del Vado Land Grant, San Jose is the most populous and has retained the highest degree in the form of its church plaza and the surrounding houses.
+Of the several settlements established on the San Miguel del Vado Land Grant, San Jose is the most populous and has retained the highest degree of its church plaza and the surrounding houses.
 An old canal still runs to the north of the town.
-Because the highway bypassed it, it was protected it from the usually destructive effects of through traffic.
+Because the highway bypassed it, it was protected from the usually destructive effects of through traffic.

 The population of San Jose today is about 140 people.